 The UAE government has decided that by 2021, as a part of its strategy to capitalize on the advantages provided by blockchain technology, 50 % of the transactions will be done via the incorporation of the blockchain.

-Furthermore, according to the study, the government will be faced with two main challenges while implementing blockchain, and those are:
+Furthermore, according to the study, the government will be faced with two main challenges while

 - Corporate and